US gov't accuses Fiat Chrysler of cheating on emissions

 Fiat Chrysler CEO Sergio Marchionne denied any wrongdoing, saying the EPA was blowing the issue out of proportion.
 "We have done in our view nothing that is illegal," he said Thursday on a conference call.
 "We will defend our behavior in the right environment."

-Marchionne said he was told by company lawyers that the Justice Department is investigating the company in concert with the EPA.
-He said the company stopped producing Grand Cherokees and Rams with diesel engines in September and will halt production until the case is resolved with the government.
+Marchionne said he was told by company lawyers that the Justice Department is investigating the company in concert with the EPA, raising the likelihood of an ongoing criminal probe.
+He said the company halted production of Grand Cherokees and Rams with diesel engines in September, but will continue to sell models manufactured before then that are still on dealers' lots.

+A spokesman for President-elect Trump did not immediately respond to a request for comment.
+The White House said Thursday that EPA makes enforcement decisions independently and that outgoing President Barack Obama wasn't involved in the decision to cite the company.

-If found liable, the company could face more than $4.5 billion in potential fines for violations of the Clean Air Act.
+If found liable, Fiat Chrysler could face more than $4.5 billion in potential fines for violations of the Clean Air Act.

 EPA said it will continue to investigate the "nature and impact" of the eight software functions identified through an intensive testing program launched after Volkswagen was caught in a 2015 cheating scandal involving its "Clean Diesel" line of vehicles.
 Regulators were not yet defining the software found in the Fiat Chrysler vehicles as so-called "defeat devices" intended to cheat on government emissions tests.

-However, the agency said that numerous discussions with Fiat Chrysler over the last year had not produced any suitable explanation for why the company had failed to disclose the software, which regulators said caused the vehicles to emit less pollution during testing than during regular driving.
+However, the agency said that numerous discussions with Fiat Chrysler over the past year had not produced any suitable explanation for why the company had failed to disclose the software, which regulators said caused the vehicles to emit less pollution during testing than during regular driving.

 "This is a clear and serious violation of the Clean Air Act," Giles said.
 "When companies break the law, Americans depend on EPA to step in and enforce."

-On Thursday California regulators also announced it was citing Fiat Chrysler with 11 violations under that state's strict air quality standards.
+On Thursday California regulators also announced they were citing Fiat Chrysler for 11 violations under that state's strict air quality standards.

 Fiat Chrysler said in a statement that its emissions control systems "meet the applicable requirements" and that it spent months giving information to the EPA to explain its emissions technology and proposed a number of actions including software changes to address the agency's concerns.